Physics-50/Module-2/docs/week2.md

 Before making use of dry ice it is important that you carefully review the [safety precautions at this link](dry-ice-safety).

+**Please note the request within the safety documentation to bring your own safety glasses if you have them.
+If not safety glasses will be provided.**

 ## Checkpoint Instructions